How does it work?

 - Harvard Business Publishing imposes these copyright restrictions.

-- Review copies of textbooks may not be placed on reserve due to copyright restrictions unless written permission is granted by the publisher.
+- Review electronic copies of textbooks may not be placed on reserve due to copyright restrictions unless written permission is granted by the publisher.

 - Workbooks and other consumables - materials meant for individual one-time use may not be placed on reserve or copied and posted digitally.